 A Target shopping trip may seem harmless enough, and, in most cases, it is.
 Unfortunately, negligent employees, property owners, and other shoppers can turn your shopping experience into a calamity.
 Slippery floors, unsecured shelves, lack of crowd control around the holidays…there are numerous risks shoppers face every time they shop at Target and its competitors, such as Wal-Mart.

-If you recently suffered an injury such as a broken bone, cuts and bruises, or a concussion while at Target in Miami, follow the guidelines from our injury attorney below.
-However, if you suffered an injury as a Target employee, please meet with our Miami workplace injuries attorney.
+If you recently suffered an injury such as a broken bone, cuts and bruises, or a concussion while at Target in Miami, follow the guidelines from our slip and fall attorneys below.

 Stay Calm and Gather Information